pagopa/ict-github-actions/functionapp-python-deploy/README.md

 > Always use this action in an environment with branch
 > protection setup to avoid secret leaks!

+## Prerequisites

+- Azure Function App with Python runtime
+- Managed identity (specify it with the `client-id` input with `Contributor` role on the app
+- Federated credential for trusting GitHub issued OIDC tokens from the selected environment in the managed identity
+- Function app package code in the repo

 ## Usage

 ```yml